satishbabu/satishbabu/README.md

 - 👋 Hi, I’m @satishbabu
 - 👀 I’m interested in all things technology and get technology working for humans.
-I am a polyglot programmer but predominently work around Java Ecosystem.
+I am a polyglot programmer but predominently work around Java Ecosystem
-- 🌱 I’m currently learning drools, cassandra and scala
 - 📫 Here is my linkedIn profile https://www.linkedin.com/in/satishbabunc